Skip to content

 Agent DIDs: Every agent is assigned a did:fuseraft:<name> identifier at construction.
 DIDs are used as actor identifiers in the audit log and are resolved by AgentFactory.GetDid(name) for governance lookups.

-13. Change Tracking
+14. Change Tracking

-Tracked functions: write_file, delete_file, shell_run, shell_run_script, git_commit.
+Tracked functions: write_file, patch_file, delete_file, copy_file, move_file, shell_run, shell_run_script, shell_run_background, git_commit.

-SetSessionIdAsync is called by SessionRunner once the session ID is established, stamping the log's ActiveSessionId field so multiple sessions in the same working directory can be distinguished.
+SetSessionIdAsync is called by SessionRunner once the session ID is established, stamping the ActiveSessionId field so multiple sessions in the same working directory can be distinguished.

-14. Event Emission
+15. Event Emission

 Event schema: { ts, session, agent, turn, event_type, payload }